canonical/grafana-agent-operator/probes/external/README.md

 juju status --format=yaml | ./probe_status.py
 ```

-or by piping in the bundle yaml,
+or by piping in the bundle or status yaml,

 ```bash
 cat bundle.yaml | ./probe_bundle.py